Most Bike Friendly Cities In Europe And How To Get There

 8. Munster, Germany

 Among Germany’s most bike friendly cities, Munster keeps a consistently good ranking.
-The city is working hard to ensure the cyclists are happy with its cycling infrastructure and safety.
+The city is working hard to ensure that cyclists are happy with its cycling infrastructure and safety.

 9. Verona, Italy